chicks-net/life-graphs/README.md

 For each of the various sources of email it'd be nice to have things like:

-* sent emails per hour/day
+* sent emails per hour and day
+* read emails per hour and day (how do you do that with alpine?)
 * unread emails
 * total emails